Visionary Leadership Award

-The Visionary Leadership Award recognizes innovative service and program initiatives led by the nominee.
+Created in 1999, the Visionary Leadership Award recognizes innovative service and program initiatives led by the nominee.
 This award does not focus on building or service line expansion.

-- Complimentary registration for the MHA Annual Convention & Trade Show
+- complimentary registration for MHA’s Annual Convention

-- Recognition in a news release to the area and statewide media
+- recognition in a news release to the area and statewide media

 Click the links to view the winners’ award videos.